Prerequisites: Python + an IDE (a code editor)

 Open a terminal window, navigate to the folder you created, and run:

-If this is successful, the version of generative.server
+If this is successful, the version of generative-server will be printed.

 If you’re not using a virtual environment (venv), this installs Generative packages globally - so you’d only need to do this once per machine.
 If you are using a venv then you will need to install generative server inside the venv.